ramrom/rams_dot_files/cheatsheets/scala_cheatsheet.md

     - `given` keyword to declare implicit, `using` to pass in implicit
     - `Conversion[A,B]` typeclass introduced to define implicit conversion from A->B
 ### COMPANION OBJECT
+- essentially a singleton, only one instance
+    - `class Foo(i: Int) { ... }; object Foo { ... }`
+- companion class and companion object can access each others private members
 - defining `apply` method lets you instantiate companion class without `new` keyword
     - `val a = Foo("dude")` compiles to `val a = Foo.apply("dude")`
-- companion class and object can access each others private members
+- CASE OBJECT - like companion object but is serializable, has hashCode method, has toString method
 ### CASE CLASS
 - similar to Java's Record types
 - e.g. `case class Foo(i: Int, s: String)`